Memorial Day Weekend Draws Crowds and Triggers Warnings

 Republican Gov. Mike DeWine of Ohio, who has been targeted by such demonstrations, insisted the precautions should not be a partisan issue.

-“This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” DeWine said on NBC’s “Meet the Press.”
+“This is not about whether you are liberal or conservative, left or right, Republican or Democrat,” he said on NBC’s “Meet the Press.”

-The Trump administration on Sunday added Brazil to the list of countries from which it has banned travel.
-Brazil is second only to the U.S. in reported coronavirus cases.

 Across Europe, meanwhile, a mishmash of travel restrictions appears to be on the horizon, often depending on what passports visitors carry.